dhutapratama/docs/eloquent.md

 <a name="mass-assignment-json-columns"></a>
 #### Mass Assignment & JSON Columns

 When assigning JSON columns, each column's mass assignable key must be specified in your model's `$fillable` array.
-For security, Laravel does not support updating nested JSON attributes when using the `guarded` property:
+For security, Lets does not support updating nested JSON attributes when using the `guarded` property:

     /**
      * The attributes that are mass assignable.